Iron Widow: Background

-In March 2020, Xiran Jay Zhao signed a two-book deal with Penguin Teen Canada for a reimagining of the rise of Wu Zetian, empress of China during the late 600s.
+In March 2020, Xiran Jay Zhao signed a two-book deal with Penguin Teen Canada for a reimagining of the rise of Wu Zetian, the only female emperor of China who ruled during the late 600s.
 Rock the Boat, the children's imprint of Oneworld Publications, acquired the UK rights in May 2021.
 Iron Widow, Zhao's debut novel, was released on September 21, 2021.

 In an interview with Publishers Weekly, Zhao stated that "there's no other woman in Chinese history who had a rise through the harem as iconic as hers...
 It's been incredibly fun to reimagine her as instead a teenage peasant girl in an intensely misogynistic world who suddenly gains access to giant fighter mechas—how would she change her world?"
 Numerous anime shows, such as Neon Genesis Evangelion, Digimon, and Attack on Titan served as inspiration for Iron Widow.
 In particular, Zhao in a Twitter thread said the story was written partly in response to their disappointment in the direction DARLING in the FRANXX took in its later episodes.

 Synopsis

 Setting

 The nation of Huaxia, a futuristic reimagining of Medieval China, is constantly under attack by alien creatures (Hunduns).
 Aided by mysterious and unseen gods (the Heavenly Council), humanity has recovered from a devastating attack ages ago that forced civilization to rebuild.
 Humans have learned to harvest the bodies of defeated Hunduns to create giant fighting mechas, called Chrysalises.

 Chrysalises are piloted by young men with high levels of spirit pressure who can release their qi, following the five classical Asian elements.
 Treated like celebrities by the media and adoring public, male pilots rely on "concubines", female pilots who supply them with additional qi at the cost of their own lives.
 Male-female pairings that don't risk the concubine's death are called Balanced Matches, but are rare and treated as celebrity marriages.
 The strongest male pilot in history was the legendary emperor Qin Zheng, rumored to be frozen in stasis within his Chrysalis, the Yellow Dragon, to stave off an illness until a cure could be found.
-This location was lost to Hunduns centuries ago.
+The Hunduns have controlled the place where the Yellow Dragon is for centuries.